Vendor Diversity Tracking & Compliance

 First, we must define what we mean by diversity or diverse vendors.
 Diverse vendors are a designation given to companies where the majority of their ownership qualifies as a diverse group.
 This can be based on factors such as race, ethnicity, gender, or even classes such as veterans or LGBTQ+, for example.
 Companies may let vendors identify themselves and “self-certify” their status.

 This often exists in companies that want visibility into their vendor makeup but are not concerned about reporting or hitting targets for investors or government parties.
 Other companies interested in a more formal, certifiable process may require vendors to provide proof of certification.
 This requires them to provide a copy of the actual certificate from an authorized certifying agency.
-In these instances, there is a need to track the expiration of these certifications to ensure vendors stay in compliance and verify that the data companies report are accurate and up to date.
+In these instances, there is a need to track the expiration of these certifications to ensure vendors stay in compliance and verify that the data companies report is accurate and up to date.

 Tracking Diverse Vendors